Fauzia's Kitchen Fun

 Now we can start preparing the githeri.

-Heat the oil in a pan, add the chopped onions and fry until translucent (but not brown).
+Heat the oil in a pan, add the chopped onions and fry until transluscent (but not brown).
 Add the garlic paste and tomato paste followed by the chopped tomatoes.
 Cook on low heat until the tomatoes are mushy, stirring regularly and breaking up the tomato pieces with your spoon as you stir.
 If the mixture begins to stick to the bottom of the pan, add some of the water leftover from cooking the beans, a little bit at a time.
-Then add the chopped chillies.
+Then add the chopped chillis.

 Once the tomatoes are cooked, add the cubes of steak and mix them in, followed by all the powdered spices.